Upgrade to Energy-Efficient, Double-Glazed Windows Near Clacton

 How secure is double glazing against break-ins?

-Double glazing enhances security as the two panes and toughened glass make windows harder to break.
+Double-glazing enhances security as the two panes and toughened glass make windows harder to break.
 Many systems include multi-point locking mechanisms for added safety.

 Will double glazing reduce condensation in my home?